DOS Shell: Features

 The shell includes common features seen in other file managers such as copying, moving and renaming files as well as the ability to launch applications with a double-click.
 The shell could be run by the command "DOSSHELL".
 It had the ability to set simple colours and styles.

 The shell also has a help system, a program list, and a task swapper.
 Like many modern file managers, it had the ability to display dual hierarchy directory and file lists, i.e. left and right panes, displaying both a list of directory contents and the hierarchical file path to the current working directory.
 A mouse was supported, however, like any other DOS application, it required an appropriate device driver.

 One feature was the ability to list all files on a hard drive in a single alphabetized list along with the path and other attributes.
 This permitted the user to compare versions of a file in different directories by their attributes and easily spot duplicates.

 Shortcomings

-DOS Shell was incapable of full multitasking.
-It supported rudimentary task switching; it could switch between programs running in memory, at the cost of performance hit.
-However, all the running programs had to fit into conventional memory area, as there was no support for swapping to disk.